-- To understand that grooming can be difficult to recognise as perpetrators are skilled at building 'trust' - To explore further that control and manipulation are not features of healthy, safe relationships
+- To understand that grooming can be difficult to recognise as abusers are skilled at building 'trust' - To explore further that control and manipulation are not features of healthy, safe relationships

-- We will know what grooming is - We will be able to recognise signs of grooming, both online and face to face - We will know that grooming can lead to sexual exploitation
+- We will know what grooming is and that it can lead to sexual exploitation - We will be able to recognise signs of grooming and sexual exploitation, both online and face to face

 Refer back to Ground Rules and the learning from the last session.
 Pairs identify features of healthy, safe relationships.
 Share around the room.
+What do we remember about the words abuse and consent?
+Today's session is about grooming and child sexual exploitation - these are abusive.